openedx/edx-documentation/en_us/shared/students/SFD_Teams.rst

 Finding a Team to Join
 =======================

-(Browse teams in topics)
-See all existing teams in your course, organized by topic
+(Browse teams in topics) See all existing teams in your course, organized by topic.
+You can select a team and view it before deciding to join it.

 =======================